Rafael Becerril Arreola

 Quantitative Marketer and Operations Researcher

-Computer Engineer
+Computer and Automation Engineer

-Data Scientist
+Analytics Professional and Data Scientist

 Associate Professor at the University of South Carolina.

-I investigate the overall and disparate effects of socioeconomic factors (e.g., income and socioeconomic status) and digital technologies (e.g., algorithms and automation) on consumer behavior (e.g., spending and brand choice), business decisions (e.g., assortment and pricing policies), and market outcomes (e.g., sales and product availability).
+I study the overall and disparate effects of socioeconomic factors (e.g., income and socioeconomic status) and digital technologies (e.g., algorithms and automation) on consumer behavior (e.g., spending and brand choice), business decisions (e.g., assortment and pricing policies), and market outcomes (e.g., sales and product availability).

 My current and recent projects belong to one of the following groups: